AlfredoCamarena/GD-Phone/README.md

 1. **Create a Message:**
    - Right-click in FileSystem -> `New Resource` -> `MessageData`.
-   - Set the text, sender (ME/OTHER), and delay.
+   - Set the content (text/audio/image), sender (ME/OTHER), and delay.

 2. **Add Choices (Optional):**
    - In the `Reply Options` array of a message, create new `ReplyOption` resources.